 The Amsterdam Museum realised that it needed to be where the people are.
 One of the goals of the museum was to connect with different neighbourhoods.
 It wanted to work on connecting with people outside of the main museum buildings.
 Cultural organisations are often keen to collaborate, to share and grow together.
 The museum used this to its advantage.
 Its strategy is to collaborate with local groups and institutions all over the city.
 Cornelissen explains that for this to be effective, the partnerships need to be flexible.
 They need to fit the neighbourhoods and work for them rather than being prescriptive.

-One example is the museum’s collaboration with Modemuze, the fashion museum.
+One example is the museum’s collaboration with Modemuze, the platform for fashion and costume heritage.
 Along with several other museums, it worked to help Modemuze digitise its collection.
 It also wanted to find a physical site to display the collection.
 For this partnership, the group worked with the Amsterdam central public library.
 Items from the collection were combined with custom-made pieces created by students.
 These were put on display in a new exhibition in the middle of the library.
 Over 10,000 people a year use the central library, so this pop-up reached many visitors.
 This is an audience who like to engage with culture but who might not necessarily visit a museum.

 Amsterdam South East is a vibrant area of the city, which draws a comparison with New York’s Brooklyn.
 It is colourful and eclectic.
 Here, the Amsterdam Museum partnered with the Open Spaces Contemporary Art Museum.
 This organisation works in quite a non-traditional way for a museum.
 This partnership encompasses many aspects, including education, fundraising and marketing.
 Their projects have included multicultural perspectives from local artists.
 They have also trained young people with intellectual disabilities to be tour guides.
 This collaboration allows the museum to have a presence in a neighbourhood where they don’t have a physical building.
 It also gives them a chance to give back to that community.